 store.

 None of this requires you to predict the future precisely.
 It requires you to know which side of the convenience-depth line you are on today and to move deliberately toward depth.
 The platform has told you where it is going.
 Your job is to make sure the value you charge for sits in the part of the problem that gets harder, not easier, as AI gets better.
+That is true in every platform cycle.
+The difference now is the pace.

 AI is relocating value across the ecosystem, not erasing it.
 See where it is concentrating in the 2026 value map, weigh the native assistant directly in Sidekick versus your app stack, and decide where AI belongs inside your own product in AI for Shopify app founders.
+If you are building a new app on top of this landscape, the 2026 Shopify app build guide starts from the current platform reality.

 Read your category